Chi-teck/drupal-vagrant/README.md

 * postgis
 * nfs-server

-Not all of these packages are enabled by default.
-Check out playbook.yml and uncomment required components.
+Not all of these components are enabled by default.
+Check out playbook.yml and uncomment required roles.

 ## Usage
 * cd vagrant-lamp